roman-milk/roman-milk.github.io/take-me-dogging-with-you.md

  "Cover me in cum, boys," I grinned.

  At that point, with spunk sliding over my body, ready for another hard dick in my mouth or pussy – or more probably, both – I heard a moan, a female groan of pleasure.
-Report_Story #2